bohendo/bizbaz/README.md

 **The Bizarre Bazaar**

-For buying & selling goods & services with your pals-of-pals
+Buy & sell stuff with pals-of-pals

 ### Live Installation